Nailed Promise

 Nailed Promise is a Christian metal band from Fort Worth, Texas.
 The band consists of vocalist and guitarist Nathan Garcia, drummer Matthew Miller, and brothers, guitarist Travis Brown and bassist Ryan Brown.
 The band signed to Rescue Records, a record label owned by Noah Bernardo Sr. with bands including Point of Recognition, Dogwood, and P.O.D.
-The band was active from 1994/1995 until 2001-2002.
+The band was active from 1994 until 2002 when they were signed to Pluto Records.